List of Tenchi Muyo! characters: Achika Masaki

 Achika appears in a cameo role in episode 10 of Magical Project S (Pretty Samy TV) as Shinobi Hagakure (葉隠 しのび, Hagakure Shinobi), the granddaughter of Genjuro Hagakure.
 She is a bit clumsy, but is dedicated to help protect her family's theme park and was the only one who could protect it, as her grandfather was bedridden, and her brother, Binpachi, had defected to Nobuyuki Onijigoku's side.
 That is, until Sasami Kawai and her father Ginji arrived to help them during Sasami's summer vacation.

 She also appears in Tenchi in Tokyo in flashback scenes in Episodes 7, 12, and 17 (In episode 7, somehow in the English version, she was referred to as Tenchi's grandmother, but in the Japanese, she is his mother).
 In this version, she was still Tenchi's mother and Nobuyuki's wife.
 Before her death, Achika gave Tenchi his crystal necklace as an heirloom and a memento of her, which would play a crucial role throughout the series.

 An abbreviated version of her tale in Tenchi Muyo in Love! is told in Hitoshi Okuda's seventh No Need for Tenchi! graphic novel, unique to its own canon within the series.
 Most themes are similar to the film, except Achika does not transform and fight Kain by her lonesome.
-Instead, she releases all her inner strength in one blast, with she and her son killing the villain together.
+Instead, she releases all her inner strength in one blast, with her and her son killing the villain together.
 Peculiarly, while she is not shown in her Juraian state during the actual adaptation she is featured as such on the book's cover.